Chrispin60/Chrispin60/README.md

 - 👋 Hi, I’m @Chrispin60
-- 👀 I’m interested in learning anything in SWE field, and how and when to elimanted wasteful code
+- 👀 I’m interested in learning anything in SWE field, and learn when to elimanted wasteful code
 - 🌱 I’m currently learning PY and Java (due to college req), but on my on time I am dabbling in C
 - 😄 Pronouns: Im/Him
 <!---